SamX23/group-chat-app/README.md

 ### Contribution

 I will receive any PR (Pull Request) from anyone!
-Please read the CONTRIBUTING.md for more informations.
+Please read the CONTRIBUTING.md for more information.

 ##### Started on 15 September 2020